Art Conservation for the Midwest — Preserving What Matters

 Welcome to ICA: Art Conservation with Heart

-The Intermuseum Conservation Association (ICA–Art Conservation) is the Midwest’s nonprofit home for art conservation and conservation, based in Cleveland, Ohio.
+The Intermuseum Conservation Association (ICA–Art Conservation) is the Midwest’s nonprofit home for art conservation, based in Cleveland, Ohio.
 From museum masterworks to family heirlooms, we care for paintings, works on paper, textiles, and objects so they can be shared today and tomorrow.
-While most of our work takes place across the Midwest, we proudly serve clients nationwide.
 If it’s important to you, it’s important to us—no matter its age, size, or market value.

 What We Do